LUCASHewSpi/Math317Assignment2/README.md

 # Math317Assignment2
 #1
 First we just used the power series function from Assignment 1.
 Then we implemented matplotlib and generated points for each iteration, x being the number of iterations, y being the log of the difference in error.
+I am not sure how to insert images into GitHub, but the slope of the plotted logarithm is negative and shows a negative correlation between the error term and the amount of iterations.
 ```
 import matplotlib.pyplot as plt
 import math